This is a first impressions review of the newest Fujifilm camera in 2018:

 Many colleagues assumed that this is from the word “Hybrid” because this novelty is adapted for video shooting way better than other Fujifilm cameras.

-However, in the official presentation, it wasn’t the “hybrid” character of Fujifilm X-H1 but “High Performance for Professionals” that the focus was placed on.
+In the official presentation, it wasn’t the “hybrid” character of Fujifilm X-H1 but “High Performance for Professionals” that the focus was placed on.

-So, the positioning of this model is not only and not so much about video-shooting, but about high performance in all directions.
+The positioning of this model is not only and not so much about video-shooting, but about high performance in all directions.

 This is a new flagship line, released “on top” of the existing X-T.